Quick answer

 Kindness Grows All Day, and at Bedtime Too

 Children arrive already wired to care.
 Even babies react when another baby cries, so teaching kindness is really about helping a natural seed grow rather than planting it from nothing.
 Think of it as a muscle that strengthens with use.
 Most of that practice happens in the busy hours, through example, activities, and conversation.
 The end of the day adds a quieter kind of practice, where a calm story lets a child slip into someone else's life and feel a kind choice from the inside.
-That is the part Sleepytale handles.
-With Cleo the Cloud, bedtime becomes a personalized bedtime story where a character notices someone in need and feels the warm glow of helping, paired with a soft lullaby for children, all screen free.
+That is one of the things Sleepytale is for, though it is not a night time thing.
+Cleo the Cloud is an AI friend for kids your child can talk to whenever something is on their mind, so when they ask her why sharing is so hard, she can talk it over and make a little lesson out of it right there in the back seat.
+Ask instead for a story about sharing and she makes a personalized story where a character notices someone in need and feels the warm glow of helping, or a rhyme, a musical, or a soft lullaby for children, in 17+ languages, screen on or fully off, on a rainy Tuesday afternoon as easily as at lights out.

 Modeling Kindness